chtoucas/Narvalo.NET/Issues.md

   Review all project files for ExcludeFromSyleCop directives.

 MSBuild files:
-- Enhancement: Publish non retail packages to a remove MyGet server and publish retail packages to NuGet server.
 - Bug: Code Analysis problems.
 Whatever we use for CodeAnalysisSucceededFile, it does not seem to be understood by MSBuild.
 Setting CodeAnalysisLogFile or CodeAnalysisSucceededFile disables incremental building.
 Code Analysis hooks